-Due to these considerations, for each telephony line, the E-DVA MUST support the provisioning of two parameters, one for the D/A direction (towards the subscriber) and one for A/D direction(from the subscriber), with the ranges for both loss parameters being 0 dB to 12 dB of loss in 1 dB increments, as shown in Table 4.
-This provisional loss plan is developed to accommodate service provider configuration to optimize performance with a variety of CPE devices in the field.
+Due to these considerations, for each telephony line, the E-DVA MUST support the provisioning of two parameters, one for the D/A direction (towards the subscriber) and one for A/D direction(from the subscriber), with the ranges for A/D loss parameters being 0 dB to 6 dB of loss and for D/A loss parameters being 0 dB to 12 dB in 1 dB increments, as shown in Table 4.
+This provisioned loss plan is developed to accommodate service provider configuration to optimize performance with a variety of CPE devices in the field.